 Why pigs should not sing

-After nearly a decade in LNG I tend to believe that I should have seen everything under the sun – but that conviction turns to shreds just an instant after when I see the next hilarious piece of LNG news.
+After nearly a decade in LNG, I tend to believe that I should have seen everything under the sun – but that conviction turns to shreds just an instant after when I see the next hilarious piece of LNG news.

-The job would be to get the right people ON the bus, the wrong people OFF the bus and everyone into the right seat.
+The job would be to get the right people ON the bus, the wrong people OFF the bus, and everyone into the right seat.

 Still, this is often a challenge as many companies are stingy and try to get those new brains on the cheap.
 You sure know the saying – those who give peanuts usually get elephants.

 Assuming that the first two requirements have been observed to the letter, everyone still needs to get into the right seat which often is the biggest challenge.
-European energy companies track record when it comes to all of the above is dismal.
+European energy companies’ track record when it comes to all of the above is dismal.

 But then, you will retort, even the established management can grow into the new business if they only have plenty of expert support from within and from outside.
 This, in theory, is possible.
 But it’s not very likely to happen.

 Established managers are where they are for a reason.
-They have gone through plenty of crap in order to get into their current positions.
+They have gone through plenty of crap to get into their current positions.
 They have spilled plenty of blood and they are always afraid that anything could unsettle the delicate balance they think they have created in their respective domains.

 They will pay lip service to the new business domain as the top brass wants it and they are afraid to confront the board openly.
 So they are going to keep shut and make life for those who are eagerly pursuing the new business hell.